patrick-me/tinyUrl/README.md

 > docker-compose up

 To rebuild use this cmd
-> docker-compose -f docker-compose.yml up -d --no-deps --build
+> docker-compose -f docker-compose.yml up -d --build